jpsca/tcom/docs/en/docs/guide/extra.md

     <MyButton __attrs={attrs} />
     ```

-    Another options is to explicity define which attributes are needed for the sub-components:
+    Another options is to explicity define which arguments are needed for the sub-components:

     ```html+jinja
     {#def btn_class='' #}